 Market conditions, Bond Resolution constraints and, if applicable, Arbitrage regulation compliance will be considered when formulating Reserve Fund strategy.
-Maturity limitation shall generally not exceed the call provisions of the Bond e.
-Other Funds

-Resolution and shall not exceed the final maturity of the bond issue.
+Maturity limitation shall generally not exceed the call provisions of the Bond Resolution and shall not exceed the final maturity of the bond issue.